canonical/hotsos/defs/README.md

   This is a filesystem path that must be relative to DATA_ROOT.

 OPTIONS
-    A dictionary of key: value pairs as follows:

     disable-all-logs: True
-      This is used to disable --all-logs for the input.
-By default if --all-logs is provided to the hotsos client that will apply to *path* but there may be cases where this is not desired and this option allows disabling --all-logs.
+      Used to disable --all-logs for the input.
+By default if --all-logs is provided to the hotsos client that will apply to *path* but there may be cases where this is not desired and this option supports disabling --all-logs.

     args: [arg1, ...]
       Used in combination with *command*.
 This is a list of args